 Learn more about the rules when using the Excel Integration template HERE.

-If you've worked through the above and are still having the same experience, please reach out to our Support Team.
+If you've worked through the above and are still having the same experience, please reach out to our Customer Success Team.